Red1144/VRChatAppi/README.md

 # Update 24/8/2018

-Seems like VRChat API has stopped providing unity packages for your own content so any content uploaded before 24/8/2018 may not be able to be downloaded with this program
+Seems like VRChat API has stopped providing unity packages for your own content so any content uploaded after 24/8/2018 may not be able to be downloaded with this program

 # VRChat Appi